MicrosoftDocs/windows-dev-docs/windows-apps-src/whats-new/windows-docs-latest.md

 ### Game Mode

 The [Game Mode](https://msdn.microsoft.com/library/windows/desktop/mt808808) APIs for the Universal Windows Platform (UWP) allow you to produce the most optimized gaming experience by taking advantage of Game Mode in Windows 10.
-These APIs are located in the <expandedresources.h> header.
+These APIs are located in the **&lt;expandedresources.h&gt;** header.

 ![Game Mode](images/game-mode.png)